"Software used as part of the production quality system

 Failure to assure that when computers or automated data processing systems are used as part of the production or quality system the manufacturer shall validate computer software for its intended use according to an established protocol, as required by 21 CFR 820.70(i).
 For example, electronic records are used, but there was no software validation.
 No procedures are established to validate for its intended purpose the Microsoft Word or Microsoft Excel software used in creating and maintaining nonconformance records, product return records, internal audit corrective action records, or preventive action records.
 View the original warning letter.

-for the identification, documentation, validation, or where appropriate verification, review, and approval of design changes before their implementation, as required by 21 CFR 820.30(i).
-Specifically: a) In June 2006, your firm recalled 2455 units of the Spectrum Infusion Pump due to several events where the pump tubing mis-loaded when it was installed by the end user.
+a) In June 2006, your firm recalled 2455 units of the Spectrum Infusion Pump due to several events where the pump tubing mis-loaded when it was installed by the end user.
 Several design changes were made to the Spectrum Pump's hardware and software to better assist the end user in installing the pump tubing.
 These design changes were incorporated into the blanket Engineering Change Notice (ECN # 15501).
 This ECN contained several individual ECNs to cover each change that was made to correct the tubing mis-loading problem.
 However, the blanket ECN also included an individual ECN to implement the PCA/PCEA delivery modes within the Spectrum pump.
 ECN# 15501 and all individual ECNs under this blanket ECN were cleared for manufacturing on May 01, 2006.
 However, our inspection revealed the

 software verification/validation